Overview

 Students who successfully complete this unit will be able to:

-• Explain the physiological functions of macronutrients and micronutrients in the body
+• Explain the digestion, absorption, transport, metabolism and physiological functions of macro and micronutrients in the human body.

-• Discuss the overall pathophysiological impact of nutrient consumption in excess of or below requirements
+• Discuss the pathophysiological impacts of consuming nutrients in excess or below current nutrient recommendations.

 Teaching methods